peterhurford/checkr/README.md

 However, this version of Quickcheck has a few important improvements:

-(1) The tight integration with the validations package lets you more clearly specify the preconditions and postconditions.
+(1) The tight integration with validations lets you more clearly specify the preconditions and postconditions.

 (2) You can be a lot more specific about the preconditions you can specify on the random objects.
 Revolution Analytics' objects are always one class and all objects of that class, whereas with this package you can mix and match classes and specify other things (e.g., all >0).